The JAC invites applications for High Court judge.

 - 2 or more candidates are judged by the Commission to be of equal merit when assessed against the advertised requirements for a specific post; and

 - there is clear under-representation on the basis of race or gender (determined by reference to national census data and judicial diversity data from the Judicial Office)

 The relevant datasets that will be used to identify any under-representation are taken from the 2011 Census, detailed Characteristics, England and Wales (ONS 2012) and the diversity statistics showing the background of the courts judiciary (as of 1 April 2018), based upon primary appointment, as published on the Judiciary website.

 The population of the United Kingdom (usual residents) aged 25 to 74 that are female is 50.4%, while BAME people comprise 11.3%.
 The proportion of High Court judges that are women is 24% and of those who declared their ethnicity 3% were from a BAME background.

-If the JAC Commission, sitting as the Selection and Character Committee has applied the equal merit provision, it may be presented with a situation whereby it is unable to choose between 2 or more candidates on the basis of their relevant protected characteristics, for example, 2 candidates assessed as being of equal merit may both be white men.
-If this situation arises, the equal merit provision cannot be used to make a selection.
-The Committee will invite those candidates to a second interview, to enable it to make a selection decision.
+If the JAC Commission, sitting as the Selection and Character Committee has applied equal merit to make a selection decision, it may be presented with a situation whereby it is unable to choose between 2 or more candidates on the basis of their relevant protected characteristics, for example, 2 candidates assessed as being of equal merit may both be white men.
+If this situation arises, the equal merit approach cannot be used to make a selection.
+The Committee will either invite those candidates to a second interview or employ another assessment tool, to enable it to make a selection decision.